 Superintendent of Highways.
-For the purpose of keeping the roads in repair the town is divided into road districts.
-A superintendent of highways is appointed, for a term of three years, by the town board.
+For the purpose of keeping the roads in repair the town is divided into one or more road districts.
+A superintendent is appointed by the town board for each district.
 He also may be removed by the board.
 It is the duty of the superintendent to keep the roads of his district clear of all obstructions as rubbish, fallen trees, snow and the like.
 He is always to keep the roads of his district in good repair.
 It is not only desirable to have good roads for purposes of travel but the town is liable for any injuries to persons, horses or vehicles, caused by poor roads or bridges.
 Property taxes and other taxes are levied for the purpose of keeping up the highways.